WHAT I KNOW ABOUT FAITH ...

 1 John 5:20

 So.
 I'm going to share a little known fact, even amoung my close friends: I like Woody Allen.
-I'm not one to re-watch his movies much but I've always appreciated them.
+I'm not one to re-watch his movies much but I've always appreciated them quite a lot.
 He's a struggler.
 A seeker.
 At least, that is what shows up in his writing.
 One of the funniest (and most profound) lines in the movie “Hannah and her Sisters” had to do with the struggle to find faith in God.
 Many important questions about life were discussed.
 A Jewish father was asked how a good God could allow the Nazis to come to power.
 His father very simply answered, “I don’t even understand how the toaster works, and you want me to explain the Nazis?”

 I feel sure you get that!
 We live in a complicated world.
 We enjoy the benefit of technology, but few of us claim to understand it.
 We are quite happy when things work well.
 We are quite lost when things break down!
 So it is with faith, isn't it?
 It may not be this way with you, but many have made faith a very complicated thing.
 For every answer, there seem to be ten thousand questions.
 For every "yes" there is always a "but..."
 We regard faith much as we do our digital watch – amazed that it works but without a clue as to why.
 Faith has become so complicated; we fear that if it falters we will be unable to fix it.